JozeFons/IP_Utility/README.md

 # IP_Utility
-IP Utility for Windows - Create/Save/Update a list of IP addresses, Quick Change or Set IP on any active network adapter, Activity and PORT monitoring and many more...
+IP Utility for Windows - Automatic/Manual IP address list creation, Quick Change/Set of an IP on any active network adapter, Activity/PORT monitoring and many more...

 "======================================================================================================"
 				Necessary steps before first launch!!!